 Roses in Moonlight

 It is part of the MacLeod #13, series and is a This paranormal romance, time travel is a paperback edition that was published by Penguin on April 30, 2013 and has 368 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Love Came Just in Time, Tapestry, Stardust of Yesterday, One Enchanted Evening, One Magic Moment, From This Moment On, Spellweaver, Gift of Magic, All For You, Dreams of Lilacs, Ever My Love
+Other books by this author which I have reviewed include Love Came Just in Time, Tapestry, Stardust of Yesterday, One Enchanted Evening, One Magic Moment, From This Moment On, Spellweaver, Gift of Magic, All For You, Dreams of Lilacs, Ever My Love

 Thirteenth in the MacLeod Family romantic paranormal time-travel series.
 The couple focus is on Samantha Drummond and Derrick Cameron.

 WTF??
 Can Samantha be any more of a dipwad?
 She’s twenty-six-years-old and works for room-and-board from her mother.
 That’s right.
 No salary.
 And intense pressure from her tyrant of a mother to remain at home.
 Her mother still monitors what she reads, for god’s sake.
 Uh-huh.
 Supposedly Sam is an intelligent person.
 Her father ignores her, and her brother takes advantage of her.
 I couldn’t believe he actually charged her a fee for exchanging some dollars for pounds!
 Maybe it was a fee for his not telling mommy her baby girl has some extra dollars.
 Kurland keeps mentioning, here and there, that Gavin likes his sister.
 You couldn’t prove it be his actions in this story.